JereKuusela/valheim-expand_world/README.md

   - Higher values cause the vegetation to be based on slopes.
 - maxTerrainDelta (default: `10` meters): Maximum terrain height change.
   - Lower values cause the vegetation to be based on flatter areas.
-- snapToWater (default: `false`): Placed at the water level instead of the terrain level.
+- snapToWater (default: `false`): If enabled, placed at the water level instead of the terrain level.
-- snapToStaticSolid (default: `false`): Placed at the top of solid objects instead of terrain.
+- snapToStaticSolid (default: `false`): If enabled, placed at the top of solid objects instead of terrain.
 - groundOffset (default: `0` meters): Placed above the ground.
-- groupSizeMin (default: `1`): Minimum amount to be placed at the same time.
+- groupSizeMin (default: `1`): Minimum amount to be placed per group.
-- groupSizeMax (default: `1`): Maximum amount to be placed at the same time.
+- groupSizeMax (default: `1`): Maximum amount to be placed per group.
 - groupRadius (default: `0` meters): Radius for group placement.
 This should be less than 32 meters to avoid overflowing to adjacent zones.
 - inForest (default: `false`): If enabled, forest thresholds are checked.
   - This creates clusters of vegetation, instead of them being placed evenly.